dude-with-the-long-username/wallhaven-automator/README.md

         ```
 ### Run
 - `pytest favouriter.py`
+  - To run with GUI (browser window):
+    - set value of `headless` variable to `False` in program

 ## 🏗 In the works

 - Download all your favourited wallpapers
 - Favorite current desktop wallpaper into specific collections on wallhaven
+- Notification on sucess/failure
+- Cookie storage & usage for more performance
+- Package as an executable & AUR package